ethereum/consensus-specs/sync/optimistic.md

 If not constantly fed with the most recent head, state sync won't be able to complete because the recent state soon becomes unavailable due to state trie pruning.

-Optimistic block import (i.e. import without waiting for a payload to be executed by the engine) breaks a deadlock between the state sync and processing a beacon block by skipping payload execution as long as execution engine is syncing.
+Optimistic block import (i.e. import when the execution engine *cannot* currently validate the payload) breaks a deadlock between the execution layer sync process and importing beacon blocks while the execution engine is syncing.

 Optimistic sync works nicely with execution engines using block execution as a default sync mechanism (e.g. Erigon).
 It makes optimistic sync a *generalized* solution for